 Personally, I cannot think of the last time I looked in the mirror and thought, “Girl, you are amazing.
 You have accomplished so much and you are a rockstar”.
 It sounds so ridiculous right?
 What if you haven’t accomplished anything that monumental?
 In fact, it’s even more crucial to appreciate the smaller milestones … the ones we overlook!
 For example, me launching this blog!
 It’s simple, fairly easy, and I shrug it off as just another task I have created for myself.
 So then why do I celebrate others’ smallest feats, yet I am too critical to embrace my own?

 In fact, why can’t we just celebrate the fact that we took a breath today?
 Or that we have regular heartbeats?
 Or that our legs allow us to run those seven miles?
 Why can’t we just celebrate our 20/20 vision?
 Or the fact that we pulled in five hours overtime this week?
-Or that we did not tell a lie?
+That we did not tell a lie?
 Or that we have been two days sober?
-Or that though the car we bought from our savings is old and dusty, you bought it.
+That though the car we bought from our savings is old and dusty, you bought it.
 Or that you have gone 5 years’ panic-attack free (that’s mine)?

 Friends, I love how much we celebrate the important people in our lives.
 BUT, I really want you to celebrate YOUR life today and the positive steps you’ve taken thus far – no matter how big or how small.
 Don’t be reckless, don’t be selfish when you rejoice.
 Don’t throw confetti in someone’s face … unless they are into that.
 Channel Tim McGraw: “always be humble and kind.”
 Celebrate others with all that you are, but don’t forget to celebrate yourself too.